 SEM-EDS Lab has a scanning electron microscope (JEOL JSM-6380LV) outfitted with an energy dispersive spectrometer (Oxford INCA Energy 350).
 Collaborative projects (proposals) from outside users via access to this SEM-EDS facility are welcome.
 Please contact me for more information.

 Petrographic and Sample-processing Lab has optical (petrographic) microscopes (Nikon E400POL and 50i, Leica DM LSP) with imaging systems (Nikon DS-Fi1-L2), stereoscopes (Zoomkop and Leica), electronic balance, sieves, ultrasonic cleaner, oven, GPS receivers, desktop and laptop computers , laser printers, scanners, trim saw (8"), low-speed saw, semiautomatic grinder/polisher (Buehler Metaserv 2000, Minpet 1000), and CCD (Nikon DXM1200F and DS-Fi1-L2).

 Research Group: Our group meeting is held weekly.
-Currently my research group includes four graduate students (MS), one undergraduate student, one research assistant, and myself.
+Currently my research group includes four graduate students (MS), four undergraduate students, one research assistant, and myself.
 Please contact me if you are interested in joining us.

 I have compiled a reference list about Taiwan's Tananao complex and orogeny.

-Courses in the 2017 Spring semester: Earth Materials (undergraduate), Optical Petrography (graduate), Seminar (graduate), Independent Study (graduate)
+Courses in the 2018 Spring semester: Earth Materials (undergraduate), Electron Microscopy (graduate), Seminar (graduate), Independent Study (graduate)

 Copyright 2002-2020 Chin-Ho Tsai All Rights Reserved.